andrewchambers/p2pkgs/README.md

 So what is the point?

-The .pkghash represents each package as a merkle tree encapsulating all dependencies, we can use this as a cache tag and immutable id for that package.
+Once we have a .pkghash that represents each package and encapsulates the entire dependency tree we can now use this as a cache tag and immutable id for that package.

 We gain: